-The best way to contact us for day-to-day issues like paying your rent or requesting a repair is through our digital services, such as the myThrive app or our website.
+The best way to contact us for day-to-day issues like paying your rent or requesting a repair is through our digital services.
+These include:

-You can also contact us by email at email@example.com, by phone on 0800 917 6077, or write to us at Thrive Homes, Westside, London Road, Hemel Hempstead, HP3 9TD.
+If you aren’t online, you can also reach us by phone on 0800 917 6077, or write to us at Thrive Homes, Westside, London Road, Hemel Hempstead HP3 9TD.

-Very occasionally we find that customers behave in an unreasonable manner.
-If we think that you are behaving in an unreasonable way, we will tell you.
-We might restrict access and contact with us or even take legal action for breaking the terms of your tenancy or lease.
+In some cases, we might restrict access and contact with us altogether or even take legal action for breaking the terms of your tenancy or lease.

 Some examples of what we consider unreasonable behaviour are:

 - continuing to complain about the same issue again and again (more than three times) even when we consider that we have done all that we can to resolve the issue and the complaints process has been followed